hoytpr/Lacto_genome/metadata.md

 The genome `.BAM` file was submitted with a scaffolded contig assembly to NCBI as part of BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925).

 The Plasmid 2 consensus sequence was found by Blast (NCBI) to be over 98% identical to [CP065736.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065736.1), an unnamed 58,335 bp plasmid asociated with our reference strain [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1).
-It was was converted to a `.BAM` file for submission to NCBI with its assembly under **BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925)**.
+It was was converted to a `.BAM` file for submission by the [Genomics Center](https://genomics.okstate.edu/) to NCBI with its assembly under **BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925)**.

 The Plasmid 1 (later named Plasmid-1ab) assembly did not show an overall contiguous homology greater than 60% to any plasmids or genomes in the NCBI databases.
 Because Plasmid 1 had no identifiable reference sequence, it was assembled into contigs and submitted and assembly, and as `.fastq` reads to the SRA.